User research

 Content prioritization and navigation issues:

-Elements weren't placed based on user priority, and unclear layout hid tools like sequence search (analytics).
+Elements weren't placed based on user priority, and unclear layout hid tools like sequence search.

 03